ipfs-inactive/blog/content/post/127-own-your-identity-with-ion.md

 ## Using and Contributing to ION

-Today Microsoft launched v1.0 of ION with this post, which has examples of using the JavaScript client for application integration and steps for running a node.
+Today Microsoft launched v1.0 of ION, and in [the launch post](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555) they've shared examples of using the JavaScript client for application integration and steps for running a node.
 The team has created a high-level SDK for easy app integrations, with key and DID generation utilities and basic login APIs.
 Additionally they’ve published a low-level SDK for building customized identity solutions beyond what comes out of the box.

 As ION is a public network, running a node of your own will contribute to the overall health, resilience and performance of the system.
 Instructions for building and installing a node are detailed in the [ION Github repository]( https://github.com/decentralized-identity/ion).